 Ending a marriage is a difficult time in your life.
 In addition to all the emotions, you must consider the legal implications of your decision.
-At Jeffrey L. Barth, PLLC, I have been successfully helping clients through the divorce process for more than 30 years.
+At Kirkland Family Law, we have been successfully helping clients through the divorce process for more than 10 years.
 I provide comprehensive family law representation and offer honest advice combined with responsive service.

 When you come in for your free initial consultation, I will discuss your background and specific legal circumstances in depth.
 After hearing your story, I will give you an overview of the divorce process and can present you with likely outcomes based on my many years of experience.
 I am prepared to defend your rights in mediation, arbitration or a courtroom trial.

 If the parties are married, they can file a petition for dissolution (divorce), or if they want to be legally separated, they can file for a legal separation.

 The process is initiated by filing a Summons and Petition for Divorce and then by serving the other party with the paperwork.
 The petition sets forth the date of marriage, the date of separation, the name and ages of the minor children, and requests for relief.
 Typically, the relief requested includes asking the court to grant a divorce, enter a parenting plan and child support order (if there are minor children), divide the assets and liabilities, award maintenance, and award attorney fees and costs.

 At the beginning of a dissolution case, the parties can enter into an agreed order, or go to court and file a motion for a temporary order.
 Temporary orders address various issues such as temporary parenting plan, temporary child support, temporary occupation of a home, temporary use of vehicles, child support, maintenance and attorney fees.
 The temporary order allows the parties to have “ground rules” during the dissolution process.
 The temporary orders will remain in effect until they are modified, or until the dissolution is finalized.